 Marriott IndyPlace has multiple dining options with something to meet every travelers’ needs.
 People seeking a familiar chain may dine at TGI Friday’s, which is in the Fairfield Inn & Suites.
 Visitors who want to grab a meal as they head out the door can visit Loaf + Vine Market, which is located in the Indianapolis Marriott Downtown.
 High Velocity, which is inside the JW Marriott, is a sports bar that offers take-our service.
 The Courtyard’s dining option is The Bistro, which offers breakfast, lunch, and dinner.
 They also serve Starbucks coffee along with a selection of craft beer and cocktails.
 The Bistro is ideal for guests who want a quick bite in the morning.
 I had the Bistro breakfast sandwich and a coffee.
 The sandwich was delicious and filling.

 The Courtyard Indianapolis Downtown is an ideal hotel for visitors to downtown Indianapolis.
 It is close to a lot of downtown sights, but also easily accessible via car to other places around town.
 Visitors can also walk to several downtown eateries, bars, and nightlife spots.
 The room was clean, comfortable, and spacious.
 The front desk staff was courteous and helpful from my arrival to my departure.
 I barely had to wait for my car when leaving the hotel, as calling the front desk before I left the room meant the valet staff had enough time to retrieve my vehicle.
 Regardless of whether you’re visiting Indianapolis for business or leisure, the Courtyard Indianapolis Downtown is a great hotel for your stay.

 Disclosure: I received a media rate and complimentary parking for my two-night stay at the Courtyard Indianapolis Downtown courtesy of Visit Indy.
-Be assured that all words and opinions contained here, are 100% my own.
+However, all words and opinions are my own.